 Over the last few weeks, the German government has received a fair amount of criticism over its decision to cut language and integration courses.
 Many critics have pointed to the fact that these courses are the key to better language skills and possible integration.
 The German government underlines that integration through work is an even better and faster route and that getting asylum seekers into work more quickly will only serve to strengthen overall integration.

 Up until now, according to data from the Federal Ministry of Labour and Social Affairs, most asylum seekers have to wait at least six months before they are able to work.
-However, the German government has also confirmed that although the possibility of working will be made easier, work will not be made mandatory.

 Read AlsoEU asylum policy: What changes for refugees in Germany?